OBOAcademy/obook/docs/reference/glossary-of-terms.md

 A CURIE is a compact [URI](#URI).
 For example, `CL:0000001`.

 #### Data Model
-A representation of the structure and integrity of the data elements of the, in principle "single", specific enterprise application(s) by which it will be used.

-#### Datamodel
 An abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities.

 #### DatatypeProperty